Klaxxan/-KAutoKey/README.md

 I..
 Cant believe it I forgot to put the most basic key in.. space how did I forget the spacebar..
 Uh yeah update soon adding space to the list of keys you can auto press (I just forgot to list the key in the dropdown) :(

+It's already done but its 10 AM and I havent slept till yesterday (working on a new project) and I couldn't be bother to make it an exe put it into an installer and then upload the update here rn so.. tomorrow update

 © 2025 Klaxxan.
 All rights reserved.